 When cleaning is necessary, use a solvent that will not rust the metal components or adversely affect the plastic magazine box.
 After the magazine has been soaked in solvent to loosen foreign matter, be certain to shake it vigorously (with the loading opening away from you) to remove solvent or residue from within the magazine.

-After cleaning, always check to be certain that rotor movement and tension are correct, and that no solvent or debris remain.
+After cleaning, always check to be certain that follower movement and tension are correct, and that no solvent or debris remain.
 Do not disassemble the magazine.
-Improper reassembly or improper tensioning of the rotor spring can cause a potentially dangerous malfunction.
-If you experience a problem with the magazine, don't use it.
-Get a new one.